ssbc/ssb-meta-feeds-spec/README.md

 ### Identity

 By building a layer on top of existing feeds we maintain backwards compatible with existing clients.
-The identity will still be that of the main feed, this means that the follow graph and secret handshake will continue to work as before, so in essence what we have added is a mechanism for creating other feeds and have them linked to the main feed.
+The identity to be used by new applications should be that of the meta feed.
+For backwards compatibility contact messages forming the follow graph together with secret handshake will continue to use the key of the main feed.

 It is worth noting that even though the examples above specify ways to generate new feeds from a single seed, it is perfectly fine and in